Authentication

 --header "Content-Type:application/json" \

---header "Authorization: Bearer $TOKEN")
+--header "Authorization: Bearer $(get_token)")

-# store first Environment id for use in other examples
+# Store first environment ID for use in other examples

 ENVIRONMENT_ID=$(echo $ENVIRONMENTS | jq -r ".environments[0].id")

-# output environment details, formatted with jq
+# Output environment details, formatted with jq

 echo $ENVIRONMENTS | jq

-The output should be a list of Atomic environments you have access to, similar to
+The output should be a list of Atomic environments you have access to, similar to:

 [